Balrampur: Tourism and culture

 Apart from that Bijleshwari Devi temple is also famous among the local people.
 The area where the temple is situated is known as Bijlipur.
-The temple is built by the Maharaja of Balrampur in the 19th Century and is a fine example of intricate carving in red stone, which cover the whole structure.
+The temple is built by the Maharaja of Balrampur in the 19th century and is a fine example of intricate carving in red stone, which cover the whole structure.
 The sanctum sanctorum has no idol but a deep covered hole in the ground, where legend has it that lightning fell to mark the spot for the building the temple.
-It has the distance of about 6 kilometers from Balrampur city.
+It has the distance of about 6 kilometres from Balrampur town.
 Jharkhandi Temple on the opposite side of Jharkhandi Railway Station of Gonda-Gorakhpur loop line attracts the attention of Balrampurites as well as other people too.
-The Festival of "Moharram" is celebrated with full enthusiasm.
+The Festival of Moharram is celebrated with full enthusiasm.
 It is the landmark amongst the Moharram of whole country.

-In the recent past, a Daen Maha Mongkol International Meditation Centre, in Sravasti India, one of the two centers (other in Thailand) has been established by Upasika Bongkot Sitthipol with the emphasis on education to cultivate virtues, great wisdom & kindness, giving rise to peace & true happiness in the world.
-For almost thirty years, the training in meditation & wisdom for the public & youth from Thailand & other countries is being provided free of charge by the centre.
-The centre has six big halls for meditation which can accommodate up to 3000 people, each with the provision of solitary meditation in the huts along with large dining halls for devotees & visitors.

 About 17 Kilometers from Bus Stand (UP Roadways) on Balrampur-Bahriach Road (SH-26) in Sravasti, which is considered one of the most important & popular holy places of Jains and Buddhists.
 The third Tirthankar Sambhavanatha was born here and it was here that he attained the ultimate light of knowledge through meditation.
 Shobhnath Temple (Jain temple) is also located in the Mahet area of Sravasti at a distance of about 1 km from Jetvan Monastery on the road leading to Kachchi Kuti, & Pakki Kuti.
 He took diksha at Sahetuk forest (hence Sahet).
 Few sculptures of Jain Tirthankars in standing & seated posture (belonging to 10th & 11th century) have been found during the excavations of this area.
 Excavations of nearby area have also exposed the remains of three temple complexes.

 The 8th Tirthankar Lord Chandra Prabhu is also said to have meditated here.
-The birthday of Lord Sambhavnath is celebrated here in a big way on Kartik Purnima (Oct-Nov).
+The birthday of Lord Sambhavnath is celebrated here in a big way on Kartik Purnima (Oct–Nov).

-Sravasti is equally revered by Buddhists.
-Bhagvan Buddha spent 19 rainy seasons (19 चौमासे) here.
-The Bauddh Vihar was constructed by Anathpindak, a disciple of Bhagvan Buddha.
-This place is called Jetvana.